ATM-Developer/pagerank-service/README.md

 ## 2.Modify configuration
 Please use text editor to edit Configs/config.yaml

-11th row: wallet_address, fill in the address of your ethereum wallet
+22th row: wallet_address, fill in the address of your ethereum wallet

-12th row: wallet_private_key, fill in the private key of your ethereum account
+23th row: wallet_private_key, fill in the private key of your ethereum account

-13th row: infura_product_id, fill in the Project ID of the ethereum project in your Infura account (you can apply at https://infura.io/login)

 ## 3.Run the service
 Enter the root dir of project and run: